GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 ## Create the Terraform Admin Project

 Using an Admin Project for your Terraform service account keeps the resources needed for managing your projects separate from the actual projects you create.
-While these resources could be created with Terraform using a service account from an existing project, or using your cloud shell, in this tutorial you will create a separate project and service account exclusively for Terraform.
+While these resources could be created with Terraform using a service account from an existing project, or using Cloud Shell, in this tutorial you will create a separate project and service account exclusively for Terraform.

 Create a new project and link it to your billing account: